 This question is normally dependent on the type of application you are using.

-If you are working on a desktop application, you should outline that on how many operating systems you want to test that application.
-I was working on a desktop based application and I wanted to test it on Windows 7 and Windows 8.1.
-So I chose Coded UI because it supports both.
+If you are working on a desktop application, you should outline how many operating systems you want to test that application.
+I was working on a desktop-based application and I wanted to test it on Windows 7 and Windows 8.1.
+I chose Coded UI because it supports both.

 b) If Browser Based

-If you are working on a web application, you should outline that on how many browsers you want to test this application.
-I wanted to execute my test cases on FireFox, Chrome, and IE. I chose selenium for my web application because it supports all these browsers.
-Do make sure that the tool you choose should support both older and newer versions of your required browsers.
+If you are working on a web application, you should outline on how many browsers you want to test this application.
+I wanted to execute my test cases on Firefox, Chrome, and IE. I chose Selenium for my web application because it supports all these browsers.
+Make sure that the tool you choose should support both older as well as new versions of your required browsers.

 c) If Mobile Based

-Again, this comes to the debate of open source vs commercial.
-As you can see there are separate open source tools to test web-based, mobile based and desktop based applications.
-But if you go for a commercial tool like Test complete, Ranorex or Test Studio, they can test all three types (Mobile, Desktop, and Browser-Based Applications).
-So in case of the commercial tool, you need to learn only one tool to test web, desktop, and mobile applications.
+But if you go for a commercial tool like Test Complete, Ranorex, or Test Studio, they can test all three types (Mobile, Desktop, and Browser-Based Applications).
+So in the case of the commercial tool, you need to learn only one tool to test web, desktop, and mobile applications.

 Question #4: Does the tool support the technologies and third-party controls used in your application?

-The Following table compares different tools with respect to their licensing price and their support for different technologies.
-(You should take this chart as a learning practice in how to create comparisons between different tools, but the accuracy of the data given is not 100%)
+The following table compares different tools concerning their licensing price and their support for different technologies.
+(You should use this chart as a learning practice in how to create comparisons between different tools, but the accuracy of the data given is not 100%)

-Question #5: How many languages the tool supports?
+Question #5: How many languages does the tool support?
 Do you have skilled resources for these languages?

-Learning the tool is one aspect.
-Learning the language is another aspect.
+Learning the tool is one thing.
+But learning a language is another aspect altogether.
 If you have resources that have expertise in Java, and your tool does not support Java, the time to learn the new language will be added to your automation effort.

-Another aspect is that if your product is built on Java, you must have a team of developers that are experts in Java.
-These developers can also help the automation team in terms of Language related issues.
-Selecting the tool which offers a language which is familiar with your resources is important and it will help you to minimize the learning curve for your resources.
+Another aspect is that if your product is built on Java, you must have a team of developers who are experts in Java.
+These developers can also help the automation team in terms of language-related issues.
+Selecting the tool which offers a language that is familiar to your resources is important and it will help you to minimize the learning curve for your resources.

-The Selenium WebDriver offers writing scripts in multiple languages such as C#, Java, Python, Ruby and in JavaScript.
-TestComplete also offers writing script in multiple scripting languages such as VBScript, JScript, DelphiScript, C++Script, and C#Script.
+The Selenium WebDriver offers writing scripts in multiple languages such as C#, Java, Python, Ruby, and in JavaScript.
+TestComplete also offers writing scripts in multiple scripting languages such as VBScript, JScript, DelphiScript, C++Script, and C#Script.

 Question #6: Does the tool support connecting to different Data Sources?

-See the support for common data sources such as a CSV file, Excel File, XML file, and Database.
-If these are present in a tool, you are good to go.
+See the support for common data sources such as a CSV file, Excel Files, XML files, and Databases.
+If these are present in the tool, you are good to go.

 Question #7: How is the reporting mechanism of the automation tool?

-Also, this report should be exported to different formats so that we can share this with stakeholders.
-In many tools, these options are built-in and in some tools, there are ways to make your report comprehensive.
-This is another thing to look out when you download the trial version of the tool.
+This report should also be exported to different formats so that we can share this with stakeholders.
+Many of these options are built-in and in some tools, there are ways to make your report comprehensive.
+This is another thing to look out for when you download the trial version of the tool.
 If it is giving comprehensive reports on failures, it’s best for the organization.

 Question #8: Can the tool be integrated with test case and bug management repositories?

 There is a good chance that your organization is already using any test case or bug management tool.
-Companies obviously want their automated tool to be integrated with their existing test case management tool so that their whole application lifecycle is managed properly.
+Companies want their automated tool to be integrated with their existing test case management tool so that their whole application lifecycle is effectively managed.
 This aspect should also be seen while selecting the test automation tool.

 QTP supports QLM, Coded UI supports TFS and TestComplete supports QAComplete.
-Some Open source tools also have support to integrate with existing open source test management tools.
-It all depends on what your organization is actually using.
+Some open-source tools also have support to integrate with existing open-source test management tools.
+It all depends on what your organization is using.

 Question #9: How is official technical support for the tool?

-Here we are talking about commercial tools only.
-When you select a commercial tool, their support aspect is very important.
+Here we are only talking about commercial tools.
+When you select a commercial tool, its support aspect is very important.
 See the training material provided on the website.
 Does the website contain videos and tutorials?
 Does the website have an official forum to ask questions?
-Download the trial and shoot a question on their forum and see how many days it gets answered.
+Download the trial, shoot a question on their forum and see how many days it gets answered.
 Do they provide support for a call?

-The above questions should really be asked every time because you are spending a good amount of money on the tool.
-If the tool does not have good support, don’t bother to buy it.
+The above questions should be asked every time because you are spending a good amount of money on the tool.
+If the tool does not have good support, don’t buy it.

 Question #10: Some Technical Aspects to see

-There are some other technical aspects to see as well such as:
+There are a few other technical aspects to see as well such as the following:

 a) Record and playback support